What is a lubricating oil? Which is the right one for my engine? These are some of the questions to which you will find an answer in this section.

 The ADOC program is an exclusive service offered by Repsol to business customers.
 This service makes it possible to offer an accurate diagnosis of the condition of the lubricant in your vehicles or machines based on the analysis of a used oil sample.

 For further information about this program, click on the link that interests you:

-At Repsol, we are committed to the environment.
-This is why we have assumed the chairmanship of SIGAUS (integrated management system for waste oils), an entity that collects and subsequently treats used oil of both industrial and vehicle origin.
+At Repsol, we are committed to the environment and are members of the Board of Directors of SIGAUS (integrated management system for waste oils), an entity that collects and subsequently treats used oil of both industrial and vehicle origin.

 We actively participate in the Ecoembes Integrated Management System (SIG), which collects and sorts used packaging to later recycle and treat them.
 At Repsol, we give the containers we use to store our lubricants a new life.

 However, not only do we contribute to recycling, but we also work toward prevention.
 To this end, we design containers that have a lesser environmental impact, thus reducing the amount of waste they generate and facilitating recycling.
 This way, we don't just sell top quality products, but also strive to have the smallest impact possible on the environment.

 Furthermore, with the aim of minimizing the effects of our operations on the environment, at Repsol we have implemented a reverse logistics system that optimizes the life of some of the containers used to sell our products (containers and drums).